rsnyderaustin/Ecommerce-Data-Analysis/README.md

 WHERE ql.origin NOT IN ('', 'unknown')
 GROUP BY ql.origin
 ```
-### What are the top 5 revenue generating categories?
+### What are the top 5 item categories by revenue?
 ```
 SELECT p.product_category_name_english as category_name, SUM(oi.price) as total_revenue
 FROM order_items oi